 - Basic Info – Provide a great description of your channel that entices visitors to view and subscribe to your channel.
 Once you get 100 subscribers and your channel has been around for 30 days, customize your URL with a nickname for your channel’s path rather than the unique key that YouTube provides.
 And most importantly, add links to your basic info that push people back to your site or other social channels.

 A few tips on your video’s production.
 Outside of the actual recording and editing of the video, don’t ignore these important video elements before you publish:

 - Audio – Did you know more people will leave a video for audio issues than video quality?
 Be sure to record your video with great audio equipment to capture the sound without echoes, reverb, and background noise.

 - Intro – A strong intro should set the tone for why people should continue watching your video.
-Too many viewers watch a few seconds and walk away.
+Too many viewers watch for a few seconds and walk away.
 Introduce your brand and tell people what they’re going to learn if they stick around.

-- Outro – A strong outro with a call-to-action and a destination are critical to getting your viewer to take the next step.
+- Outro – A strong outro with a call-to-action and a destination is critical to getting your viewer to take the next step.
 I’d highly encourage a destination URL, or even an email address and phone number, in the final seconds of your video.
 Be sure the URL in the video matches the URL we describe in the steps below.

 YouTube Video Optimization